klhuillier/con-error/README.md

 **ConError makes a deep clone of the given contextual object on creation.** The reason for doing this deep clone is to avoid problems where values visible to the ConError creation frame are altered before the ConError is printed or inspected in a debugger.
 With very large objects, you may want to limit the properties given as context.
+This should be done regardless of performance to minimize noise.

 Typical usage would be: